Scene7: History

+Scene7 moved from San Rafael to Novato, California in 2002 to accommodate more employees.
+In 2003, the company acquired all of the assets of workflow provider and advertising software company Engage for $1.2 million and assumed its $650,000 debt after Engage filed for Chapter 11 bankruptcy.
 Since the early 2000s, the company's growth has been fueled by an increase in broadband Internet access, which loads virtual catalogs faster than dial-up Internet access.
 When catalogs first appeared online in the late 1990s, the graphics took too long to load.
 After high-speed Internet access became more popular, virtual catalogs quickly grew to become a popular feature of online stores.
-In addition to faster Internet connectivity, a study in 2000 noted that an online presence for brick and mortar businesses increased offline sales by an average of 27%.
-Mack also pointed out that having more product information disseminated helps play a role in increasing sales: "We have the ability to provide consistent information...
-One of the advantages of selling furniture online is the hyperscript; you always have the original specifications on a product."